 Current Cyber Forensics Efforts

-Solid State Drive Forensics: The increasing popularity and presence of solid state drives (SSD) in consumer computer products such as laptops, netbooks, and other portable devices, presents challenging problems for law enforcement forensic investigators.
-Traditional forensic approaches utilizing write-blocking tools to image a magnetic hard drive, do not effectively translate to investigations involving NAND flash memory-based SSDs.
+Solid State Drive Forensics: The increasing popularity and presence of solid state drives (SSD) in consumer computer products such as laptops, netbooks, and other portable devices, present challenging problems for law enforcement forensic investigators.
+Traditional forensic approaches, utilizing write-blocking tools to image a magnetic hard drive, do not effectively translate to investigations involving NAND flash memory-based SSDs.
 This effort is researching novel approaches for forensic analysis of SSDs.

 Cyber Forensics Tool Testing: Providing funding the Cyber Forensics Tool Testing Program at the National Institute for Standards and Technology (NIST), the project offers a measure of assurance that the tools used by law enforcement in the investigations of computer-related crimes produce valid results.
-The implementation of testing based on rigorous procedures provides impetus for vendors to improve their tools to provide consistent and objective test results to law enforcement that results will stand up in court.
+The implementation of testing based on rigorous procedures provides impetus for vendors to improve their tools to provide consistent and objective test results to law enforcement that will stand up in court.
 NIST test reports may be found published on the CyberFETCH website (www.cyberfetch.org).

 Vehicle and Infotainment System Forensics: This effort is researching capabilities to forensically acquire data from information and entertainment systems found in vehicles seized during law enforcement investigations.